 You are not a "Non-U.S. Holder" for purposes of this discussion if you are an individual present in the United States for 183 days or more in the taxable year of disposition.
-In this case, you should consult your tax adviser regarding the U.S. federal income tax consequences of the sale or exchange of a CD.
+In this case, you should consult your tax adviser regarding the U.S. federal income tax consequences of the sale or exchange of a CD (including early redemption or redemption at maturity).

-Income and gain from a CD will be exempt from U.S. federal income tax (including withholding tax), provided generally that these amounts are not effectively connected with your conduct of a U.S. trade or business.
+Subject to the discussion below, income and gain from a CD generally will be exempt from U.S. federal income tax (including withholding tax), if these amounts are not effectively connected with your conduct of a U.S. trade or business.

-If you are engaged in a U.S. trade or business and if income or gain from a CD is effectively connected with your conduct of that trade or business, although exempt from the withholding tax referred to above, you generally will be taxed in the same manner as a U.S. Holder.
+If you are engaged in a U.S. trade or business and if income or gain from a CD is effectively connected with your conduct of that trade or business (and, if an applicable treaty so requires, is attributable to a permanent establishment in the United States), you generally will be taxed in the same manner as a U.S. Holder.
 If this paragraph applies to you, you should consult your tax adviser with respect to other U.S. tax consequences of the ownership and disposition of CDs, including the possible imposition of a 30% branch profits tax if you are a corporation.